hashicorp/terraform-provider-aws/website/docs/r/ssoadmin_account_assignment.html.markdown

 Provides a Single Sign-On (SSO) Account Assignment resource

 **IMPORTANT:** Currently there is an issue where deletion of both an `aws_ssoadmin_managed_policy_attachment` and `aws_ssoadmin_account_assignment` can occur simultaneously.
 This causes a problem with the `Delete` operation of the policy attachment and can cause your `terraform destroy` to fail.
 To avoid this, add an explicit dependency between these resources with the `depends_on` meta argument.
+See the `Account Assignmend with Managed Policy Attachment` example below.

 ## Example Usage
+### Basic Account Assignment
 ```terraform
 data "aws_ssoadmin_instances" "example" {}